-- ½ teaspoon cinnamon
+- 1/2 teaspoon cinnamon

 - 3 eggs , beaten slightly

 - 1 pound dates , chopped

 - 1 cup granulated sugar

-- ½ cup water
+- 1/2 cup water

-- ½ cup chopped walnuts or pecans
+- 1/2 cup chopped walnuts or pecans

 - To prepare the filling: In a medium saucepan on medium-low heat, cook the filling ingredients until soft and thick (the dates will break down as you cook).
 Stir the mixture constantly as you cook, so the filling won't burn.
 Remove from heat, but keep the mixture "warm" until ready to spread onto dough.

 To prepare the cookie dough: In a large bowl, mix the eggs with the melted, room temperature butter.
 Add the dry ingredients; mix well to combine thoroughly.
 Divide the dough in half.
 On a lightly floured work surface, roll each half of the dough (one at a time) into a rectangle.
-Dough should be about ¼ inch thick.
+Dough should be about 1/4 inch thick.
 Your dough will end up being 6-7 inches wide, as well.
 Shape into a distinct rectangle, using your fingers to shape the dough.

 Spread half of the warm (not hot!) date filling over the entire surface of the dough.
 Roll the dough up tightly starting from the long side of the dough.
 Once rolled into a log shape, carefully place the roll onto a baking sheet.
 Repeat process with other half of dough.
 Cover the two rolls with saran wrap or foil, and chill them in the refrigerator for an hour and a half.
 (At this point, if you want to save one of the rolls of dough for another time, simply wrap it in saran and foil; place back in refrigerator (will last for a couple weeks) or freezer (longer storage).
 This dough freezes well)

 When ready to bake, preheat oven to 350 degrees.
-Slice the dough roll into thin slices (1/4 - ½ inch).
+Slice the dough roll into thin slices (1/4 - 1/2 inch).
 Place slices 2 inches apart on ungreased baking sheet.
 Bake at 350 degrees for 8-10 minutes.
 Don't overbake.
 When done, carefully remove baking sheet to a wire rack.
 Let cookies cool for 5 minutes, then remove from pan to the wire rack.
 Enjoy!